luckyaisystems/luckyaisystems.github.io/NEXT_DECISION.md

 # NEXT_DECISION

-Use this file to determine the next highest-leverage action.
+Use this file to determine the next highest‑leverage action.

 ## 1. What new reality did I observe?
 (Internship, class, debugging, conversation, equipment, documentation)